mlakolar/myWebSite/content/authors/yuhang-cai/_index.md

 ---

- Prior to graduate school, he received B.S. degree in Computer Science at Fudan University in June 2019.
-His research interests include high-dimensional statistis and distributed optimization.
-Luofeng continued his education as a PhD student at Columbia University.
+ Prior to graduate school, he received B.S. degree in Mathematics at Peking University.
+Yuhang continued his education as a PhD student at University of California, Berkeley.